 How to Get Your Motorcycle Ready for Spring

 When the snow finally melts, winter says its goodbyes and you welcome the arrival of spring, there’s one thing on your mind: getting your motorcycle back on the road.
 While you give your motorcycle regular maintenance during the warmer months, it likely needs a little bit more love after hibernating all winter.
-That’s why we’ve put a list of tips together to help you get your motorcycle ready for the spring.
+That’s why we put together a list of motorcycle maintenance tips to get you ready for the spring.

 Motorcycle Tire Maintenance

 Start where your bike meets the road and give the tires a thorough check before you start the engine.
-Here’s how you can make sure your ride’s wheels are ready to go this spring:
+Here’s how you can make sure your motorcycle’s wheels are ready for spring:

 Give them a closer look.
 Take the time to look closely at both tires and spot any cracking or other signs of a leak like punctures.
 If you notice wear, swap out the tires as soon as possible.
 Driving on a damaged tire is never worth the risk.